Home Desserts Easy Pumpkin Dump Cake Recipe

-Sweet, comforting, and surprisingly simple, this pumpkin dump cake is the best fall dessert you’ll ever make.
+Sweet, comforting, and surprisingly simple, this pumpkin dump cake is one of the best fall desserts you’ll ever make.

 It’s tender, spiced, and totally scrumptious.